G-Core/product-documentation/documentation/edge-ai/ai-infrastructure/about-our-ai-infrastructure.md

 ## AI GPU infrastructure

-Train your ML models with the latest <a href="https://www.nvidia.com/en-us/data-center/data-center-gpus/" taget="_blank">NVIDIA GPUs</a>.
+Train your ML models with the latest <a href="https://www.nvidia.com/en-us/data-center/data-center-gpus/" target="_blank">NVIDIA GPUs</a>.
 We offer a wide range of Bare Metal servers and Virtual Machines powered by NVIDIA A100, H100, and L40S GPUs.

 Pick the configuration and reservation plan that best fits your computing requirements.